Ready to pick the restaurant for your wedding rehearsal dinner in Toronto? Here are some of the best options the city has to offer.

 Pai (18 Duncan Street)

-This below ground restaurant is perfect for those looking for something on the casual side.
+This below ground restaurant is perfect for those looking to host a wedding rehearsal dinner in Toronto that's more on the casual side.
 A stark contrast to La Société, it’s got exposed brick walls, open kitchen and a relaxed atmosphere.
 If you love Thai food, Pai will be right up your alley.
 The menu flaunts a range of curries and street market dishes robust in both flavour and size.
 Want to book it for your rehearsal?
 Its private dining area can squeeze in up to 28 guests.